DevExpress/devextreme-documentation/concepts/Common/Modularity/02 DevExtreme Modules Structure/data/data.md

-A folder containing modules used to provide data for widgets.
+A folder containing modules used to provide data for UI components.